 It’s A Sin

-Watch on demand on Channel 4
+Watch on Channel 4

 Growing up in the wake of the AIDS epidemic, three gay men leave their lives behind to start afresh with friends in London.
 When terror strikes, the friends must fight for their rights more than ever before.